What to watch in ultra HD this June

 Please note, if you watch TV on our TiVo® box, you will not be able to access the Virgin TV Ultra HD channel.
 But it’s super simple to upgrade to our latest Virgin TV box by contacting us on 0345 454 1111 (or call 150 from a Virgin Media phone).

 Don’t worry about missing any of these when they’re on: new shows and films on the Virgin TV Ultra HD Channel are available in On Demand after their original broadcast, still in eye-popping ultra HD on compatible TVs.
-Read on to discover some of the ultra HD picks on Virgin TV this May.
+Read on to discover our ultra HD picks on Virgin TV this June.

 Cobra Kai